sevabit/sevabit-android-wallet/README.md

-# Loki Wallet
+# Sevabit Wallet
-Android Wallet for Loki
+Android Wallet for Sevabit

 ### QUICKSTART
-- Download the APK for the most current release [here](https://github.com/loki-project/loki-android-wallet/releases) and install it
+- Download the APK for the most current release [here](https://github.com/sevabit-project/sevabit-android-wallet/releases) and install it
 - Run the App and select "Generate Wallet" to create a new wallet or recover a wallet
-- Advanced users can copy over synced wallet files (all files) onto sdcard in directory loki-wallet (created first time App is started)
+- Advanced users can copy over synced wallet files (all files) onto sdcard in directory sevabit-wallet (created first time App is started)
 - See the [FAQ](doc/FAQ.md)

 ## Translations
-Help us translate Loki Wallet!
+Help us translate Sevabit Wallet!

 ### Disclaimer
-You may lose all your Loki if you use this App.
+You may lose all your Sevabit if you use this App.
 Be cautious when spending on the mainnet.

 ### Random Notes
 - works on the mainnet & stagenet